blckink/partydeck-rs/README.md

 Once in the main menu, click the + button to add a handler.
 Create profiles if you want to store save data, and have a look through the settings menu.

+### Using Steam Input

+When Steam Input is enabled, each physical controller is listed twice on the Players page: once as the normal device and once as the "Steam Input" device.
+Both entries share the same `/dev/input/eventXX` number.
+To pass Steam Input to the game, add a player by pressing the A button on the physical controller.
+The launcher will automatically select the matching Steam Input controller and trackpad using that number.
+You can change the assignment at any time from the player dropdowns.

 ## Building

 You'll need a Rust toolchain installed with the 2024 Edition.
 Clone the repo, and run `build.sh`.
 This will place the executable, as well as the relevant data files, into the "build" folder.